About Your Nephrectomy or Adrenalectomy Surgery

 • A pair of loose-fitting pants, such as sweatpants.

 • Sneakers that lace up.
-You may have some swelling in your feet.
-Lace-up sneakers can accommodate this swelling.
+You may have some swelling in your feet after surgery.
+Lace-up sneakers can fit over this swelling.

 • Your incentive spirometer, if you have one.